-There is no need to update SPF records on your end, however, we recommend that you set up DomainKeys Identified Mail (DKIM) for your sender domain.
+There is no need to update the SPF records on your end, however, we recommend that you set up DomainKeys Identified Mail (DKIM) for your sender domain.

 Sender Policy Framework (SPF)

 SPF is used to validate the "envelope" address on an email message.
 This address is distinct from the "from" address displayed to recipients.
 All messages sent through Envoke use an Envoke envelope address, and we manage the SPF record for its domain.
 This means you can send messages through Envoke, using your own domain in the "from" address, without adding Envoke's servers to your SPF record.

 Our Return-Path header (AKA: envelope sender) is lists.bettermail.ca which is the address that is being verified by SPF records.

 smtpX.mailsender04.com is the name for some of our SMTP servers, this however is not being verified by SPF records.

 Our SPF records for bettermail.ca allow sending from all of our IP ranges.

 See the following sample SPF pass header from Gmail for example.